 Longline bra styles are great for women that are eager to show off their lingerie!
 Pair a longline bra with a highwaisted skirt or pair of shorts and you've got an adorable top.

 Strapless bra styles are just that - bras that are designed to be worn strapless!
 While they often come with removable/convertible straps, they'll typically meant to be worn on occasions when you do not want your straps to show.
 Strapless bra styles often have more structured back bands, with inner tensor bands, plastic side stays, and silicone grippers that warm to the skin to help prevent slipping.
-While we don't have any backless bras, we do have breast lift alternitives like Brassy Bra, Booby Tape and Bye Bra that lift the breasts without straps or back support.
+While we don't have any backless bras, we do have breast lift alternitives like My Perfect Pair Luxury Breast Tape Kit and Booby Tape that lift the breasts without straps or back support.
 To avoid skin irritation, the breast tapes that we carry contain medical grade adhesive and are hypoallergenic.

 Who It Works For